unnus/unnus/content/email/lesson-3-brand-storytelling-how-to-attract-and-captivate-your-audience-s-hearts.md

 slug = "lesson-four"
 socialThumbnail = "/assets/images/0-3.jpg"
 table_of_content = []
-title = "Lesson 4) Brand Storytelling: How to Attract And Captivate your audience's hearts" twitterHandle = "/@SlimanBaghouri"
+title = "Lesson 4) Brand Storytelling: A Framework to Attract And Captivate your audience's hearts" twitterHandle = "/@SlimanBaghouri"

 +++